Nyakio-Eva/todoapp_with_php/NOTES.md

 #### Superglobal arrays
 - $_POST- a superglobal array provided by php.
 Its available in every scope.
 - Its populated by php when the request method is POST.
-- the request body= associative array where keys = form name attributes , values= user input.
+- the request body is parsed by php into an associative array where keys = form name attributes , values= user input.